Glossary

 Exercise

-A subcategory of physical activity that is planned, structured, repetitive, and purposive, in the sense that the improvement or maintenance of one or more components of physical fitness is the objective.
+A subcategory of physical activity that is planned, structured, and repetitive, in the sense that the improvement or maintenance of one or more components of physical fitness is the objective.

 Source: https://www.ncbi.nlm.nih.gov/